-There is a time and a place to monkey around – and that’s during one of our private Uganda tours!
+There is a time and a place to monkey around – and that’s during one of our private Uganda travel packages!
 Experience an awesome encounter with chimpanzees and endangered mountain gorillas.

 Discover the ever-changing views of the iconic African savannah, stunning waterfalls, snow-capped mountains, picturesque villages, carpet-like tea country, breathtaking volcanoes and countless lakes on your Uganda tours.
 Most visitors come for gorilla trekking in Uganda, but you can also enjoy a leisurely cruise and explore the remote villages along the shores of Lake Victoria, Africa’s largest lake.